olawestin/electronics-rpi-dht22-web/README.md

 A simple web server for publishing readings from a DHT11/22 temperature/humidity sensor.

 This application serves two purposes.
-The first is how to read data from a DHT11/22 sensor and the second is how to serve data using a python web server in a background thread.
+The first is to show how to read data from a DHT11/22 sensor and the second is to show how to serve data using a python web server in a background thread.

 Normally you would not have the web server in the same application as the data collection.
 Instead you would pass the data on to some data collection mechanism, for example a web API, a message queue or a database.

 This example uses the Adafruit CircuitPython DHT library.
-See the [instructions at Adafruit](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging) for more information.
+See the [instructions at Adafruit](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging) for more information about it.

 ## Prerequisites